Oted/gsi-backend/README.md

         "hash" : "required, the _hash of the item"
     },
     "query" : {
-        "addjective" : "optional, the addjective of the item, see the lib/dbWrapper for the addjectives available" }
+        "addjective" : "optional, the addjective of the item, should be one of the queried in GET api/addjectives" }
 }
 ```